Breaking Symmetry When Training Transformers

-This paper is motivated by recent results~\cite{kazemnejad2023nopelearnspositions, chi2023latent_posinfo_in_nope} that indicate that positional encodings are not necessary when training Transformer architectures.
+This paper is motivated by recent results~\cite{kazemnejad2023nopelearnspositions, chi2023latent_posinfo_in_nope,haviv2022nope} that indicate that positional encodings are not necessary when training Transformer architectures.
 We investigate the mechanism through which Transformer architectures are able to obtain position information without positional encoding.

-We make the observation that a Transformer architecture without causal attention\footnote{``Causal attention" is the standard term in the literature. ``Causal" to the built-in assumption that ``future" inputs should not affect ``past" inputs.} would be provably equivariant to permutation of the input tokens, so that the prediction for input token $n+1$ is invariant to permutations of tokens $1, 2, ..., n-1$.
-Therefore, the causal attention mechanism are required in order for the Transformer to be able to take the order of the input tokens into account.
+A Transformer architecture without causal attention\footnote{``Causal attention" is the standard term in the literature. ``Causal" to the built-in assumption that ``future" inputs should not affect ``past" inputs.} would be provably equivariant to the permutation of the input tokens~\cite{tsai2019equivariance}, so that the prediction for input token $n+1$ is invariant to permutations of tokens $1, 2, ..., n-1$.
+Therefore, the causal attention mechanism is required in order for the Transformer to be able to take the order of the input tokens into account.

 Our intuition is that residual connections break the symmetry between transformer blocks in different ``vertical slices", so that transformer blocks directly above token number $k$ would tend to contain information related to token number $k$.
-We demonstrate that correlations between the activations in the different layers of the Transformer empirically support this intuition.
+Our experiments do not provide definitive evidence on whether residual connections help store positional information or merely help with convergence properties.